intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 clang++ -L<sycl-lib-path> -lsycl <device-o> <host-o> -o <output>
 ```

-Note that SYCL Native CPU co-exists alongside the other sycl targets.
-For example, the following command-line builds SYCL code simultaneously for SYCL Native CPU and for OpenCL.
+Note that SYCL Native CPU co-exists alongside the other SYCL targets.
+For example, the following command line builds SYCL code simultaneously for SYCL Native CPU and for OpenCL.

 ```
 clang++ -fsycl -fsycl-targets=native_cpu,spir64 <input> -o <output>
 ```
-The application can then run on either target by setting the DPC++ `ONEAPI_DEVICE_SELECTOR` environment variable accordingly.
+The application can then run on either SYCL target by setting the DPC++ `ONEAPI_DEVICE_SELECTOR` environment variable accordingly.

 ## Configuring DPC++ with SYCL Native CPU